Skip to Content

 Introduction

 Communication is an essential feature within any agents network.
 Communication allows agents to work together, exchange information, and forms an organic marketplace.
+In this guide, we will explore two methods of communication between agents:

 Let’s start with local communication.
 This is the first step you would need to undertake to familiarize yourself with the code syntax we will be using in the remote communication section.